What Can I do if I Have Overpaid Child Support?

 At Jacobs Berger, our child support overpayment attorneys understand that there are many potential solutions to miscalculated child support.
 We take pride in offering dynamic and multidimensional legal solutions for our child support clients from Morris County towns and across all of Northern New Jersey.
 Our firm rejects the cookie-cutter legal service of larger firms, instead opting to focus on the unique needs and concerns of each client.

-To learn more about your legal standing regarding child support overpayment or any other divorce or family law matter, please contact us online or through our Morristown, NJ offices by calling (973) 447-3943 today for a confidential and comprehensive case assessment.
+To learn more about your legal standing regarding child support overpayment or any other divorce or family law matter, please contact us online or through our Morristown, NJ offices by calling (973) 447-3943 today for a strategic planning session.